 Back pain, which can often be connected to the spine, is one of the most widespread health problems – affecting 4 out of 5 Americans in their lifetime.
 Living with this pain and its physical limitations can take a toll on your quality of life.
 Our goal at South County Hospital is to pinpoint the cause of your pain as it relates to the spine and develop the best care plan for you, by drawing from our wide array of advanced non-surgical and surgical treatment options.

-Orthopedic Spine Surgeon Ian Madom, MD, is committed to an approach that’s tailored to your needs.
+Orthopedic Spine Surgeon Ian Madom, MD, of Ortho Rhode Island, is committed to an approach that’s tailored to your needs.
 He offers a wide range of non-surgical, minimally invasive, and surgical techniques for the treatment of back and neck problems.
 These treatments help provide pain relief and help restore function so that you can resume your activities at work and at home.
 His conservative approach can make surgery unnecessary, or delay the need for surgery as a treatment option.
 He may suggest methods such as guided injections, specialized physical therapy, biofeedback, exercise, activity modification, and medication.

 We believe in patient-centered care that includes informed and shared decision-making.
 Patients receive a complete evaluation by Dr. Madom or a physicians assistant, as well as a thorough explanation of their symptoms and of non-operative and operative treatment options.
 We are committed to listening to and guiding the patient with respect and compassion.
 Through this process, we empower our patients to make the best decision for their treatment.

 Dr. Madom focuses on the following conditions among others: